marwai/networking/README.md

 ## Ingress - inbound traffic
 SSH for us and automation servers
 Dev ports for us
 Internet ports for the world

+Public network:
+- Allow port 80
+- Allow port 443
+- Allow 22 on range of Ips
+- Allow ephemeral port on 0.0.0.0/0

 ## Egress - outbound traffic
 Default 0.0.0.0/0
+All ports 0.0.0.0/0

-NACLs for the public
+## NACLs for the public
 - By default outbound traffic is denied
 - Rules number matter
 - You can deny an IP as well as allow

-# Public
-## Ingress
-Allow port 80
-Allow port 443
-Allow 22 on range of Ips
-Allow ephemeral port on 0.0.0.0/0

-## Egress
-All ports 0.0.0.0/0

-# Private

 ## Ingress
 27017 from 123.10.1.0/24